 Copper: If high mineral content in water, use distilled water to avoid discoloration from water mineral components.
 Copper Cleaning Gel is available for heavily tarnished copper.
 If using this the gel, see the Copper Cleaning Gel directions.
-Copper Roofs: Polish is not recommended for older tarnished copper roofs due to the roughness of the metal.
-Polish gets stuck in the rough areas and cannot easily be removed.

-Sinks and water features: Avoid pooling water, filling with water, or pouring boiling water in the sink for a minimum of two-weeks after coating.
+Sinks and water features: Avoid pooling water, filling with water, or pouring boiling water in the sink for a minimum of two weeks after coating.
 Sinks may take longer to cure.
 A deep sink does not get much air circulation.
 A hairdryer or heated fan can be used every so often to introduce heat and circulation to the area after it is coated to speed curing.

 Stainless Steel: Many stainless steel cleaners contain silicone.
 Silicone residue must be removed before applying the coating.
 Silicone is a common coating agent which can be removed with mineral spirits (available at hardware stores).
 A solvent wipe is still needed.
 Appliances: Faux stainless steel appliances are not suitable for our coating due to the plastic nature of the material.
-Stainless
+Stainless Steel (where rust needs to be removed): Stainless Steel Rust Remover and our synthetic steel wool Prep Pads are excellent for removing rust.
+(Do not use regular steel wool.)
+See the specific Rust Remover directions first.
+Rusty stainless steel can also be wet sanded with very fine 600-2000 grit automotive sand paper.
+Always clean and sand with the grain.